Join us for

 Parish Spiritual Renewal Programs

-- on-the-ground parish support via co-implementation
+- on-the-ground parish support via co-implementation and vicariate renewal support

 - ongoing faith research

-The workshops offer programs to help pastors, staff, and lay leaders transform parishes from maintenance-focused to mission-driven.
+The workshops offer interactive, hands-on programs to help pastors, staff, and lay leaders transform parishes from maintenance-focused to mission-driven.
 This initiative emphasizes spiritual renewal, a cornerstone of the “Renew My Church” pastoral plan, which originally tackled structural and missional change simultaneously.
 After completing structural changes in 2023, the focus shifted fully to spiritual renewal.

 The effort draws inspiration from St. Francis of Assisi and his call to “rebuild my church,” symbolized by the San Damiano cross.
-Just as Francis embraced spiritual renewal alongside structural restoration, the Renewal Center aims to lead a revitalized Church mission rooted in simplicity and Gospel-driven reform.
+Just as St. Francis embraced spiritual renewal alongside structural restoration, the Renewal Center aims to lead a revitalized Church mission rooted in simplicity and Gospel-driven reform.

 Why Attend a Renewal Workshop?